 Car accidents happen every day of the week on roads across the country.
 To protect the public, states require that drivers buy insurance, which can pay for medical care and replace lost wages in the event of bodily injury.

 Is Georgia an at Fault State?

 Georgia has followed the lead of most other states and operates under a “fault” system.
 This means that it matters whether you are to blame if you were injured in an accident.
 If you are, then you can’t make a claim with your own bodily injury insurance policy.
 You also can’t make a claim with another driver’s insurance policy.

 However, if you weren’t to blame for the accident, you need to identify who it was.
 You can then make a claim on that driver’s policy.

 Consider the following example:

 Megan is driving through the intersection on a green light when she is struck by Paul, who ran a red.
 Both Megan and Paul suffer injuries.
 Because Paul is at fault, Megan can get compensation from Paul’s insurance company.

 However, because Paul is at fault, he has to suffer the consequences of his negligent conduct.
 He can’t get Megan’s insurer to pay his medical bills, and he also can’t make a claim on his own liability insurance policy.

-Interesting, our neighbors to the south, Florida, is a no-fault state.
+Interestingly, our neighbor to the south, Florida, is a no-fault state.
 In Florida, Megan would use her own no-fault personal injury protection benefits and Paul could make a claim on his own PIP policy as well.

 Georgia Recognizes Proportional Fault